 Look Out for Penguins

-We bet you didn’t know January 20th is Penguin Awareness Day.
-After all, you probably don’t think about penguins very often, because how many penguins do you have wandering around in your life?
-Almost all of the 17 types live only on the southern half of our planet, in and near Antarctica.
-And did you ever wonder why they all look like they’re wearing cute black and white suits?
-It’s “camouflage,” or coloring that helps them hide by looking like their surroundings.
-When they swim, their black backs match the dark ocean to animals looking down from the sky; for animals looking up at them, the penguins’ white bellies blend with the sunshine coming down through the water.
-But because their attackers usually come from the water, penguins aren’t afraid of land animals like people, and will walk right up to you — if you’re okay with visiting that Antarctic weather.
+January 20th is Penguin Awareness Day — because how many penguins do you have wandering around you?
+Almost all 17 types live in or near Antarctica.
+As for their cute black and white suits, that’s “camouflage,” or coloring that helps them hide by looking like their surroundings.
+Their black backs match the dark ocean, so animals above don’t see them; for animals looking up at them, the penguins’ white bellies blend with the sunshine.
+But penguins aren’t afraid of people, and will walk right up to you — if you go to Antarctica!

 Wee ones: The tallest penguins, emperor penguins, stand 4 feet tall.
 Is that taller or shorter than you?